 Key Design Elements

-This approach maximizes utility and keeps your camper looking clean and uncluttered — perfect for minimalist living.
+This approach gets the most out of every piece and keeps your camper looking clean and uncluttered, exactly what minimalist living is about.

 3. Use a Cohesive Color Scheme